 A member of the panel shall serve for 3 years during good behaviour and continue in office until reappointed or replaced.

-The Department of Justice and Public Safety is seeking to fill 12 positions with expressions of interest being sought from individuals who possess the background, experience and skill-set identified in the board profile.
-All members expired in 2013.
+The Department of Justice and Public Safety is seeking to fill one position on the Royal Newfoundland Constabulary Public Complaints Commission Panel of Adjudicators.
+Expressions of interest are being sought from individuals who possess the background, experience and skill-set identified in the board profile.